microsoft/fast/specs/form-associated-custom-element.md

 However, because (in proxy element cases) the label's aren't *actually* associated to the element, the click event on the custom element isn't ever fired.
 This is the case for all label's using the `for` attribute to make the association. *Wrapping* labels (`<label><custom-element></label>`) *do* seem to fire the click event on the custom element.

 In order to *truly* support this scenario, we need to attach click event handlers to all labels for the elements.
-It *also* means that we need to attach new listeners when *new* labels get added to the DOM.
+It *also* means that new listeners must be attached when *new* labels get added to the DOM.
 This is the tricky part.
-We could use mutation observer, but my fear is that is heavy-handed for an edge-case scenario.
+A mutation observer could be used, but this could be heavy-handed for this edge case.

 Another options would be to document the gap and not support this scenario, instead only attaching listeners to elements that are in the DOM when the component connects.
 Any other thoughts here?